 GO Bike by Bus brochure.

 When can I take a bicycle onto a GO Train?

 You may take a bicycle on any GO Train on a Saturday, Sunday, or

-On weekdays, due to rush-hour crowding, you may not take them on
+On weekdays, due to rush-hour crowding, upright or non-foldable bicycles are not permitted on

 trains scheduled to arrive at Union Station between 6:30 and 9:30

 a.m. or that leave Union Station between 3:30 and 6:30 p.m.
 Non-foldable bicycles

 are also prohibited inside Union Station during those times.
 Foldable bicycles, however, are permitted on inside Union Station and on peak-hour trains.

 Bicycles are permitted on all other trains, including weekday